 LoadView: Best Load Test Alternative to SoapUI and JMeter

 LoadView is a cloud-based load testing tool that removes the limitations of SoapUI and JMeter.
 Let’s see how LoadView does it and what are the other features that make it stand out from other load testing tools.

 User interface.
 LoadView has a simple, intuitive, utility-based user interface with no learning curve.
 You can get started quickly in a matter of minutes with your load tests.

 Reports.
 LoadView generates detailed performance test reports with actionable insights so you can immediately start optimizing your website or application for performance issues.

 No programming required.
 LoadView comes with a point-and-click feature called EveryStep Web Recorder, which you can use to capture complex user actions, such as mouse clicks, keystrokes, menu navigation, etc., and generate test scripts.

 No initial investment.
 Unlike SoapUI and JMeter, where you need to set up your own test infrastructure and maintain it, LoadView is a fully managed, cloud-based load testing tool, and it pays according to your testing requirements.

 Real browsers and devices.
 LoadView supports more than 40 browsers/devices to simulate real-world users for accurate load testing.

 Geolocations.
 With LoadView, you can generate load from over 20 geographic locations to create the most realistic test scenarios, as users will come from different locations and experience different performance.

 LoadView is perfect for load testing of your APIs, web applications, web pages, streaming services, as it is able to generate load according to your requirements without any limitations and programming skills.

 Conclusion: The difference between SoapUI and JMeter

 SoapUI and JMeter are open source APIs and web services testing tools that are good for load testing.
 However, both tools have their limitations.
 SoapUI is problematic at generating a huge load, and JMeter doesn’t offer out-of-the-box reports.
 LoadView is a cloud-based toad testing tool that overcomes all the limitations of SoapUI and JMeter with many other great features to optimize your websites.
 Learn more about the benefits of LoadView over SoapUI.

-Try LoadView for free today and receive $20 in load testing credits to get started!
+Try LoadView for free today and receive up to 5 free load tests to get started!